rahulkadvasara/SQL-Project/README.md

 This system is a robust, SQL-driven database designed to manage and optimize the operations of a consumer goods business.
 It facilitates the storage, retrieval, and analysis of data related to inventory, sales, suppliers,and customer interactions

-# Objectives :
-AtliqHardware (fictitious corporation) is one ofthe major computer hardware manufacturers in India, with a strong presence in other nations.
-Nevertheless,the management did note thatthey do not have sufficientinsights to make prompt, wise, and data-informed judgments.
-Plan to expand the data analytics team by adding junior data analysts.
-To assess candidates, Data analytics director,TonySharma plans to conduct aSQL challenge to evaluate both tech and soft skills.
-The company seeks insights for10 ad hoc requests.

 # Insights :
 1. Data-Driven Decision Making
 2. Enhanced Customer Experience